RomanFesenko/library-of-graph-algorithms/README.md

     	with O(E*ln(V) ) and O(V*V) complexity.
     2.2 Bellman-Ford algoritms for searching shortest paths or detection negative cycles.
     2.3 Floyd-Warshall algoritms for searching shortest paths or detection negative cycles.
+    2.4 A* algorithm.
-    2.4 Generalized versions of the priority-search for the algorithms above.
+    2.5 Generalized versions of the priority-search for the algorithms above.

 3.Minimal spanning tree algorithms: